-There’s a lot of reasons people are temporarily unreasonable.
-Give them that freedom so that you can have it too when it’s your turn.
+There’s a lot of very legitimate reasons for people to be temporarily unreasonable.
+Let’s give each other that freedom so that we can all enjoy that freedom when we need it.
 If we all do that, the world will be a much more peaceful place.